Diatrype stigma

 whitish.

-Comments: There are a number of other blackish,
+Comments: A number of other blackish, crust-like

-stigma.
-One is Graphostroma
+One look-alike to Diatrype stigma is Graphostroma

 Figure 1.
 An old specimen of Diatrype stigma.
+This is a

-common fungus on beech branches where
+common fungus on beech branches where the fungus often

 encircles the branch.
-The fungus gives the
+The fungus gives the impression that

 the wood is burned.
 Cracks are common in older specimens.